mihai-ciorobitca/Website/README.md

 # Website
 Create a website using flask and rest api.
 The website is hosted on pythonanywhere.com and and has many routes.
 Users details are stored and managed in a database using MySQL.
+The application has also other features like: sending emails for password recovering and make alerts to handle different issues(e.g. wrong credentials on log in) or inform user(e.g. email sent successfully).

 ![image](https://github.com/mihai-ciorobitca/Website/assets/146944097/cb393228-dc08-4980-a074-f33fead636b1)
 Login page